Connect to the index

 Describe index statistics

-Get statistics about an index, such as vector count per namespace:
+Get statistics about an index, such as record count per namespace:

 index.describe_index_stats()